SynthRAD2025/metrics/README.md

 ## Goal

 Assess the quality of the synthetic computed tomography (sCT) images against CT.
-N.B.
-At the moment only the image similarity metrics are usable.
-Dose metrics will be updated when the validation phase is open.
+A brief description of the metrics can be found at: [https://synthrad2025.grand-challenge.org/metrics-ranking/](https://synthrad2025.grand-challenge.org/metrics-ranking/).

 <!-- GETTING STARTED -->
 ## Getting Started